berenslab/fslm_repo/README.md

 You can find the results to our experiments [here](https://zenodo.org/record/7104245) and reproduce the figures with the provided notebooks.

-The templates provide an orientation for setting up FSLME experiments with HH models.
+The templates provide an orientation for setting up FSLM experiments with HH models.

 All experiments can be run via the provided bash_script (Only feasable with larger amounts of compute) `bash run_experiments.sh`